Keenan Palasia: Background

-Palasia was born in the Logan area of Brisbane, Queensland, Australia & raised on the Gold Coast, Queensland, Australia.
+Palasia was born in the Logan area of Brisbane, Queensland, Australia and raised on the Gold Coast, Queensland, Australia.

-He is of Maori & Samoan descent, his mother being Maori from Waitara, New Zealand (Iwi: Te Āti Awa) & his father is Christchurch born Samoan from the Leutele family of Falefa & Malie in Samoa.
+He is of Maori & Samoan descent.

-Palasia is also the eldest nephew of former NRL player and Cronulla Sharks 2016 premiership winning centre, Ricky Leutele (the youngest brother of Keenan's father) who now plays in the English Superleague for Huddersfield Giants.
+Palasia is also the eldest nephew of former NRL player and Cronulla Sharks 2016 premiership winning centre, Ricky Leutele (the youngest brother of Keenan's father) who now plays in the English Superleague for Leigh Leopards.
 Palasia has a younger brother, Saiah who was born in 2001 on the Gold Coast.

 Keenan was born in Logan, Brisbane but he & his family moved to the Gold Coast in 1997 when he was just 2 weeks old & he was raised on the Gold Coast for over 17 years until he graduated from Palm Beach-Currumbin High School in 2014 then moved to Brisbane to commence his 1st preseason with Brisbane Broncos Under 20s.

-He played his 1st rugby league game at age 10 for Parkwood Sharks Junior Rugby League club on the Gold Coast where he was later joined by close friend & primary school class mate Briton Nikora.
+He played his 1st rugby league game at age 10 for Parkwood Sharks Junior Rugby League club on the Gold Coast where he was later joined by close friend, primary school class mate & touch football team mate Briton Nikora.
 Palasia then later played his teenage years for Nerang Roosters Junior Rugby League.